infracloudio/mern-stack-acorn/tutorial.md

 ```

 ## Create the MERN Application
-In this post we will create a simple MERN app from the [MongoDB sample application guide](https://www.mongodb.com/languages/mern-stack-tutorial).
+In this tutorial we will create a simple MERN app from the [MongoDB sample application guide](https://www.mongodb.com/languages/mern-stack-tutorial).
 It is a simple application that provides standard CRUD features which act as a Record List for Employees.

 In the Acorn platform, there are two ways you can try this sample application.
 1. Using Acorn platform dashboard.
 2. Using CLI

-The First way is the easiest one where, in just a few clicks you can deploy the MERN application on the platform and start using it.
+The first way is the easiest one where, in just a few clicks you can deploy the MERN application on the platform and start using it.
 However, if you want to customize the application or want to understand how you can run your own MERN applications using Acorn, use the second option.

-## Running the application using Dashboard
+## Deploying Using Acorn Dashboard

 In this option you use the published Acorn application image to deploy the MERN sample application in just a few clicks.
 It allows you to deploy your applications faster without any additional configurations.
 Let us see below how you can deploy the mern app to the Acorn platform dashboard.